coto/coto.github.io/index.md

 ### Who am I?

 King of my freedom.
 Technology-er.
-I understand technology from how the silicon entrails works (hardware) to how the information circulates through their reils[^reils] (software).
-I am good programming (mostly Python and JavaScript).
+I understand technology from how the silicon entrails works (hardware) to how the electrical signals circulates through their reils[^reils] (software).
+I am good in hardware and programming (mostly Python and JavaScript).

-I am able to set up a high-level technology infrastructures into the cloud, maybe you have used some of them.
+I am able to set up a high-demand technology infrastructures into the cloud, maybe you have used some of them.

-Last but not least, my life project is bringing [innocuous wireless charging solutions][neahtid]{:target="_blank"} to those who need it, enjoying meeting new cultures and traveling around the world at the same time.
+My life project is create [innocuous wireless charging solutions][neahtid]{:target="_blank"}, enjoy meeting new cultures and traveling around the world.

 No religions.
 No Politics.